 “They’ve turned tail and they’re headed straight back up to you, and we’re low on fuel and time.”

 The night of rest I’d hoped for wasn’t going to happen.
 We had half the company across the swollen river.
 Their fire would be important but the same berm that had protected us earlier would protect the enemy from their fire as they made it closer to our position.
 Our own ammunition, even in getting back to our stuff, was limited in holding off a large force with any kind of sustained fire.
 The Ontos was vital but I didn’t know how many rounds the wonderful deadly machine had left.
 The other strength we had was Kilo, attacking the enemy’s rear.
 With the Ontos and Kilo, we had a better than even chance of surviving the night.

 “Get me Kilo’s six actual,” I ordered Fusner.

-We’d stood twice for Kilo and it was time for Captain Morgan to understand that his company had every chance in the world to strike back at the NVA soldiers that had killed so many of his Marines, and he also had a chance to help us.
+We’d stood twice for Kilo and it was time for Captain Carter to understand that his company had every chance in the world to strike back at the NVA soldiers that had killed so many of his Marines, and he also had a chance to help us.

 I gave him the situation we were both in, succinctly and with the conclusion that his attacking up the valley immediately was vital to our survival.

-“We’re set in for the night, Junior, already filed an after action report,” he said, his tone indicating that he was enjoying giving me the news.
+“We’re set in for the night, Junior, already filed an after-action report,” he said, his tone indicating that he was enjoying giving me the news.
 “We’ll be up there to support you at first light, and battalion agrees.
 Too risky to move through this dense a jungle in the dark.
 Our Starlight Scope’s on the blink, over.”